 Deb is using earth-based ceremony in her grief support groups.
-She and Kristine are leading a vision quest as part of their internship experience this summer.
+She and Kristine are leading a Wilderness Fast as part of their internship experience this summer.

 Sami and Shannan involved group therapy clients in a despacho ceremony (Andean healing ceremony) as part of their internship.

 Colleen built a labyrinth for the Santa Fe animal shelter as her final project for her Eco-Psychology certificate.
 Volunteers and shelter dogs frequently walk the labyrinth no matter what the weather!

 Vicki has an ongoing women’s support group in which earth-based ceremony is incorporated into every meeting.
 Sometimes, they travel to local indigenous sacred sites for ceremony and prayers for Mother Earth and for personal healing.